Visiting Royal Ascot is always exciting, a wonderful day out during the iconic British Summer ‘Season’.

 Plan and book your day fully in advance as early as possible for access to the best restaurants and accommodation.

 If you are on a budget, consider one of the pre-bookable picnics as they are considerably less expensive than the restaurants, and in my experience very good quality.

 To get the best view of the Royal Procession, which starts at 2pm, arrive early to get a good position.

 Treat yourself to a striking new hat (if you are a lady that is!)
 I love hats and can never resist a pretty one.
-Here are some (affiliate links) relatively frugal ideas for a last-minute hat purchase.

 Consider attending a day other than Ladies’ Day – While Ladies’ Day is a wonderful experience it is incredibly busy and later in the day things can get quite raucous.
 All the days of racing at Royal Ascot are great fun.

 Travel by train to Ascot – The traffic jams during Royal Ascot are the stuff of legend.
 Believe me, I’ve sat in them.